I See Dead People

 Both passed away suddenly and unexpectedly, and one of the two had been about my same age.

 That evening, I thought about the other docs I knew who passed away in their prime.
 The beloved pediatrician who died from cancer in his fifties.
 The anesthesiologist who had a tragic fall on an ill-fated walk home.
 The other anesthesiologist who never let on that he was privately fighting demons.
-They got the best of him in a very public way.
 And of course, I can’t forget our friend, Dr. Amanda Liu.

 Risk of Death